Private housing costs

 When you move into your house, you will probably get a notification from your local council about the payment due, and you need to let them know, with proof if necessary, that all occupants are full-time students.

-See the Student Advice and Representation Centre’s Council Tax booklet for full details.
+See the Student Advice Centre’s Council Tax information for full details.

 If you would like to purchase insurance for your personal belongings, there are many insurance providers you can contact.

 The NUS recommends Endsleigh as they specialise in student insurance.